Building for Equity: Cultural Facilities

-Workshops make a big difference in the success of your application—each year, we find that the strongest applications come from people who have attended a workshop.
+Workshops can make a big difference in the success of your application—each year, we find that the strongest applications come from people who have attended a workshop.

-The review process for this grant includes 10 to 15-minute interviews with the Building for Equity: Cultural Facilities panel to answer any questions that panelists might have after reading your proposal.
+The review process for this grant includes a 10-minute interviews with the Building for Equity: Cultural Facilities panel to answer any questions that panelists might have after reading your proposal.
 The interviews will happen via Zoom and your organization can include one to three representatives who have solid knowledge about the project.
-We will set the schedule for this process after you have submitted your application.
+We will set the schedule for this process after you have submitted your eligible application.

 We’re here to help!
 Please contact us if you have a question about this program.
 We can provide guidance as you work through your application.
 We look forward to getting to know you and your cultural facility project!